-Stop in the visitor center to learn about the tower's formation (it's still a bit of a geological mystery!), and about the Native American stories and legends that surround it (it's been a sacred spot for the Northern Plains Tribes for centuries).
-Then hit the 1.3-mile Tower Trail, which loops around the base of Devils Tower.
+Stop in the visitor center to learn about the tower's formation (it's still a bit of a geological mystery!), and about the Native American stories and legends that surround it.
+The tower of igneous rock has been a sacred spot for the Northern Plains Tribes for centuries – they refer to it as Bear Lodge.

 If you're up for some more hiking, there are other trails that offer views of both the tower and the Belle Fourche River valley.

 From Devils Tower, continue on to the town of Casper for the night.
 If you arrive early enough, consider visiting the National Historic Trails Interpretive Center to learn about the area's pioneer history.
 If you don't get in early enough, take a stroll through the city's historic downtown before dinner.